-If you’re about to read this blog about SSL vs TLS, either you’re a technical person or an individual who’s trying to figure out internet security’s technical jargon.
+If you’re about to read this blog about SSL vs. TLS, either you’re a technical person or an individual who’s trying to figure out internet security’s technical jargon.
 Mind you, this can be boring and a nightmare to understand, but we’ve made it simple for you to understand the difference between SSL vs. TLS easily.

 What’s the difference between SSL and TLS?

 Secure Socket Layer (SSL) and its newer version Transport Layer Security (TLS), are cryptographic protocols that provide security.
 The current SSL version is 3.0, which is widely supported by web servers and browsers.
 However, TLS v1.2 and v1.3 are more secure than the latest version of SS.

 These cryptographic protocols authenticate data transfer between servers, systems, applications, and users.
 For example, SSL and TLS or SSL TSL necessarily encrypt your online data that is being exchanged between a web server and your device.